DinakerKolipaka/Simple-Programming-Language/README.md

               Ramya Varakantham
               Vidhi Patel

-System on which compiler and runtime are built: Windows
+System on which compiler and runtime are built:
+OS on which our language would work on: Windows
+OS on which our language would not work on: MacOS

 Tools used: SWI Prolog